Former GOP New Mexico candidate for state House arrested in shootings targeting elected officials

 Officials announced earlier this month that they opened an investigation into the four shootings, which took place between Dec.
 4 and Jan.
 4.

-Pena, who was the Republican candidate for New Mexico’s District 14 in November, lost to incumbent Democrat Miguel P. Garcia, only garnering 26 percent of the vote.
+Peña, who was the Republican candidate for New Mexico’s District 14 in November, lost to incumbent Democrat Miguel P. Garcia.

-Pena had tweeted that he “never conceded” his race, and that he was “researching” his options.
+Peña, who only received 26 percent of the vote, had tweeted that he “never conceded” his race and that he was “researching” his options.
 Police said in the press briefing that the loss may have contributed to his motivation for the shootings.

 “One actually led to quite an argument, I believe,” the spokesperson said in the briefing.
 “So I think that plays into some of this, but it was shortly after when the shootings occurred, so that kind of suggests why they were targeted.”